-- Nails must be clean and well manicured. - Nail polish designs, decals, charms and decorations are not permitted. - Chefs and Food Specialists are prohibited from using any nail polish and extensions.
+- Nails must be clean and well manicured. - Nail polish designs, decals, charms and decorations are not permitted. - Fingernail length must not exceed 1/4 inch in length beyond tip of finger. - Chefs and Food Specialists are prohibited from using any nail polish and extensions.